faa5115/reconstruction/README.md

 % x 0 x 0 x 0 x 0 x 0 x 0
 % 0 0 0 0 0 0 0 0 0 0 0 0
 ```
-Three different ky,kz kernel structures are necessary when convolving through this k-space:
+If your kernel is 3x3 for the ky and kz directions, you will need three different ky,kz kernel structures are necessary when convolving through this k-space:
 ```
 % the first kernel:
 % x 0 x